E7Ab8B/built-in-modules-py/docs/source/modules/functools/index.md

 # functools

-The `functools` module in Python provides higher-order functions and operations on callable objects.
+The {py:mod}`functools` module in Python provides higher-order functions and operations on callable objects.
 It includes a variety of **tools that enable functional programming techniques**, such as:

 - function composition